Makr91/zoneweaver-api/SECURITY.md

 **Please do not report security vulnerabilities through public GitHub issues.**

-If you discover a security vulnerability in ZoneWeaver API, please report it responsibly:
+If you discover a security vulnerability in ZoneweaverAPI, please report it responsibly:

 ### Preferred Method: Security Advisory